ietf-wg-acme/acme/draft-ietf-acme-acme.md

-All requests and responses sent via HTTP by ACME clients, ACME servers, and validation servers as well as any inputs for digest computations MUST be encoded using the UTF-8 {{!RFC3629}} character set.
+All requests and responses sent via HTTP by ACME clients, ACME servers, and validation servers as well as any inputs for digest computations MUST be encoded using the UTF-8 character set {{!RFC3629}}.
 Note that identifiers that appear in certificates may have their own encoding considerations (e.g., DNS names containing non-ASCII characters are expressed as A-labels rather than U-labels).
 Any such encoding considerations are to be applied prior to the aforementioned UTF-8